AIBi11y/CloudApp/README.md

 # Responsibility statement

-The general roles for the group were outlined in the Midway Report (Appendix A).
+The general roles for the group were outlined in the Midway Report (Appendix).

 Below summary illustrates the contribution of each of the team members throughout the project: